#

 Credentials Security

 All authentication credentials (API keys, OAuth tokens, passwords) are stored in your Mac's Keychain — Apple's encrypted credential storage.
-They are never included in AI analysis requests.
-The AI only sees item data, not your source credentials.
+They are never included in AI tool calls.
+The AI only sees item data retrieved through its tools, not your source credentials.

 #